Last Updated on September 16, 2022 by Muhammad Tabish

 - You are NOT allowed to use the Best WordPress plugins.

-Yes, WordPress is lucrative on by its flexibility due to the plugins.
+Yes, WordPress is lucrative by its flexibility due to the plugins.

-So, WordPress.com does not permit to utilize its plugins…
+So, WordPress.com does not permit to utilization of its plugins…

 Ans.
 Yup!
 BUT,